ayush51/tutorial/tutorial.md

 ![Popup url](https://raw.github.com/surfly/tutorial/master/screens/popup_example.png)

-<a name="url_redirect></a>
 ###### Redirect the user to another url

-You can either redirect to the leader or the follower to another url after the session has finished.
+You can either redirect the leader or the follower to another url after the session has finished.

 This is simply:

 ```javascript